idstcv/SoftTriple/README.md

 ## Citation
-If you use the package in your research, please cite the paper:
+If you use the package in your research, please cite our paper:
 ```
 @inproceedings{qian2019striple,
   author    = {Qi Qian and